umass-gis/workshops/content/path-tutorial/index.md

 /Users/UMass/Documents/TextFiles2021/hello_world.txt
 ```

-From "Umass", the relative path would be:
+From "UMass", the relative path would be:

 ```
 Documents/TextFiles2021/hello_world.txt